A while ago I explained in “Lost History of Knob Creek” how American history of whiskey production is tied to slavery.

 Narrated by Emmy-Award winning actor Jeffrey Wright.
 This beautifully shot short film tells the extraordinary legacy of the first known African-American master distiller.
 It’s a story of honor, respect, and an unlikely friendship, that would forever change the whiskey industry.
 Perhaps the greatest American story you never heard.

 The truth has finally found the light, no thanks to Jack Daniel.
-And while the story may be told that Jack Daniel paid Uncle Nearest well enough to prosper and have offspring, note that selling whiskey today to “fund college education of master distiller Nearest’s descendants” exposes the exact opposite.
+And while the story may be told that Jack Daniel paid Uncle Nearest well enough to prosper and take care of offspring, note that selling whiskey today to “fund college education of master distiller Nearest’s descendants” exposes the exact opposite.

 Does a fund for education sound right, or like a given?
 Just think of a need for education money in terms of the wealth and fame accumulated by Jack Daniel appropriating so much and returning so little.